 Our staff use science summative assessment grids to systematically assess what the children know as the topic progresses and inform their future planning.
 Staff use this information to inform their short-term planning and short-term interventions.
 This helps us provide the best possible support for all of our pupils, including the more able.

-Our next step as a school, is to gather our new assessment grids and begin to analyse as part of our monitoring cycle.
+The next step for science, is to implement our new assessment programme across KS1-KS2 and begin to analyse our results as part of our monitoring cycle.
 We hope this will provide an accurate and comprehensive understanding of the quality of education in science across Kingsley.
-From this we hope to target key groups of children and highlight to staff areas of strength and weakness across our school.